-Parameter Typ (Note 1) Max (Note 2) Unit Comments Sector Erase Time 0.7 15 s Excludes 00h programming Chip Erase Time 5 S prior to erasure (Note 4) Byte Programming Time 9 300 μs Word Programming Time 11 360 μs Excludes system level Chip Programming Time Byte Mode 2.3 6.9 S overhead (Note 5) (Note 3) Word Mode 1.5 4.5 S
+Parameter Typ (Note 1) Max (Note 2) Unit Comments Sector Erase Time 0.7 15 s Excludes 00h programming Chip Erase Time 11 S prior to erasure (Note 4) Byte Programming Time 9 300 μs Chip Programming Time (Note 3) 9 27 S Excludes system level overhead (Note 5)

 - 1. Typical program and erase times assume the following conditions: 25° C, 3.0 V V{CC} , 1,000,000 cycles.
 Additionally, programming typicals assume checkerboard pattern. - 2.
-Under worst case conditions of 90°C, V{CC} = 2.7 V (3.0 V for regulated speed options), 1,000,000 cycles. - 3.
+Under worst case conditions of 90°C, V{CC} = 2.7 V, 1,000,000 cycles. - 3.
 The typical chip programming time is considerably less than the maximum chip programming time listed, since most bytes program faster than the maximum program times listed. - 4.
 In the pre-programming step of the Embedded Erase algorithm, all bytes are programmed to 00h before erasure. - 5.
 System-level overhead is the time required to execute the two- or four-bus-cycle sequence for the program command.
-See Table 5 for further information on command definitions. - 6.
+See Table 4 for further information on command definitions. - 6.
 The device has a minimum erase and program cycle endurance of 1,000,000 cycles.